PTKu/Tc.Prober.Examples/src/001/README.md

 ![TcUnit detailed architecture](assets/TcUnit-Detailed-Architecture-User-Guide-2.png)

-Activating this solution and running it results in the following result in the visual studio error list:
+Activating this solution and running it results in the following result in the Visual Studio error list:

 ![TcUnit result](assets/TcUnitResult_3.png)

 There is one test that has failed, and the reason for this is that we have not written the implementation code yet, only the header of the function block `FB_Sum`.
 But how come that we have one test succeeding?
 As we can see, the test `TwoPlusTwoEqualsFour` failed, which means that the one that succeeded was the other test `ZeroPlusZeroEqualsZero`.
 The reason this succeeds is that the default return value for an output-parameter is zero, and thus it means that even if we haven’t written the body of `FB_Sum` the test will succeed.
-Let’s finish by implementing the body of `FB_Sum`.
+Let’s finish by implementing the body of `FB_Sum`:

 ~~~ PASCAL
 FUNCTION_BLOCK FB_Sum